SnowyMouse/invader/CONTRIBUTING.md

 - Static and global variables defined in your code may not be modified
     - The reason for this is because it's usually not thread safe, and singletons are often a result of poor design
-- Directory separators in `#include` statements must use forward slashes (e.g.
+- Directory separators in `#include` statements must use forward slashes (e.g., `#include "tag/compiled_tag.hpp"`)
-  `#include "tag/compiled_tag.hpp"`)
+- When including code from the include directory, use the proper include path (i.e. `<invader/...>`)
 - Use [fixed-width integer types] whenever you need a specific size of integer.
 Never assume the size of fundamental types like `int`, `short`, `size_t`, etc.